Almost half of Shopify's top execs to depart company: CEO

 The trio follow the departure of Craig Miller, chief product officer, in September.
 Lutke took on the role in addition to CEO.

 Shopify, which provides infrastructure for online stores, has seen its valuation soar in the last year as many businesses went virtual during COVID-19 lockdowns.
-It has a market cap valuation of C$182.7 billion ($146 billion), above Canada’s top lender Royal Bank of Canada.
+It has a market cap valuation of C$182.7 billion ($146 billion), above Canada's top lender Royal Bank of Canada (RY.TO).

 It is Canada's biggest homegrown tech success story, founded in 2006 and supporting over 1 million businesses globally, according to the company.